Today I am sharing with you one of the first things I ever made in my journey to a healthier lifestyle–Homemade Almond Milk.

-1. If you want your Homemade Almond Milk to look creamier, you can use blanched almonds.
-Otherwise you will have specks of the almond skins in the resulting milk.
+1. Appearance: This recipe uses whole almonds.
+If you want your almond milk to be more uniform in appearance, you can use blanched almonds.
+Otherwise, you will have specks of the almond skins in the resulting milk.

-2. If you don't strain the milk, you can either stir the solids into the mix as you wish, or use the solids for another purpose.
+2. Stir and Serve: If you don’t strain the milk (the way I typically don’t), you can either stir the solids into the mix as you wish, or use the solids for another purpose.

-3. I know…it sounds counter-intuitive to dry the almonds before making the milk.
-But I soak and dry about 38 cups of almonds whenever I soak and dry them.
-Then I store them and keep them on hand for snacking, making almond butter, or making almond milk, or almond meal…you get the picture.
-This way I don't have to time my almond milk making around soaking.
-The nuts are always ready.to.go :)!
+3. Soak First: Some people make almond milk from soaked almonds, but I don’t do that.
+I know it might sound counter-intuitive to dry the almonds before making milk, but I soak and dry a lot of nuts at a time.
+Then I store them and keep them on hand for snacking, making almond butter, or making this almond milk, or almond meal…you get the picture.
+This way I always have soaked nuts at the ready for making milk instead of having to time my soaking and milk making together.

 4. If you are doing a food plan like Trim Healthy Mama, a more acceptable proportion is 1/2 cup almonds per 4 cups of water.
 You can thicken the resultant milk with glucomannan if desired.
 This recipe is an “S” for THM.

-You can use this method for making other nut-based milks as well – I personally haven't made these (mainly since my son is allergic to all nuts except almond and macadamia – and those macadamias are super pricey!) but why not try your hand at:
+6. Other Milks: You can use this method for making other nut-based milks as well – I personally haven’t made these (mainly since my son is allergic to all nuts except almond and macadamia – and those macadamias are super pricey!) but you could definitely try:

 - walnut milk